Machine Learning Models: What They Are and How to Build Them

 Machine learning models are computer programs that are used to recognize patterns in data or make predictions.

-Machine learning models are created from machine learning algorithms, which undergo a training process using either labeled, unlabeled, or mixed data.
-Different machine learning algorithms are suited to different goals, such as classification or prediction modeling, so data scientists use different algorithms as the basis for different models.
-As data is introduced to a specific algorithm, it is modified to better manage a specific task and becomes a machine learning model.
+You create machine learning models by using machine learning algorithms, which undergo a training process using either labeled, unlabeled, or mixed data.
+Different machine learning algorithms suit different goals, such as classification or prediction modeling, so data scientists use different algorithms as the basis for different models.
+As you introduce data to a specific algorithm, it is modified to better manage a specific task and becomes a machine learning model.

 For example, a decision tree is a common algorithm used for both classification and prediction modeling.
 A data scientist looking to create a machine learning model that identifies different animal species might train a decision tree algorithm with various animal images.
 Over time, the algorithm would become modified by the data and become increasingly better at classifying animal images.
 In turn, this would eventually become a machine learning model.

-Despite their differences, these two terms are often used interchangeably.
+Despite their differences, many people use these two terms interchangeably.
 Machine learning algorithms are programming procedures.
 They are methods created to solve a problem or complete a task.
 Machine learning models are the output of these procedures, containing the data and the procedural guidelines for using that data to predict new data.

 Placeholder

-Machine learning models are created by training algorithms with either labeled data, unlabeled data, or a mix of both.
+You can create machine learning models by training algorithms with either labeled data, unlabeled data, or a mix of both.
 Four primary machine learning algorithms exist:

-• Supervised learning: Supervised learning occurs when an algorithm is trained using “labeled data,” or data that is tagged with a label so that an algorithm can successfully learn from it.
+• Supervised learning: Supervised learning occurs when an algorithm’s training uses “labeled data,” which is data tagged with a label so that an algorithm can successfully learn from it.
 Training labels help the eventual machine learning model know how to classify data in the manner that the researcher desires.

 • Unsupervised learning: Unsupervised algorithms use unlabeled data to train an algorithm.
 In this process, the algorithm finds patterns in the data itself and creates its own data clusters.
 Unsupervised learning and pattern recognition are helpful for researchers who are looking to find patterns in data that are currently unknown to them.